-The Academic Support Coordinator’s role is to assist students with Study skills, Academic writing and English language needs during their course.
-Moore’s Academic Support Coordinator is Amelia Hohne.
+The Academic Support Coordinator’s role is to support all students with academic writing and language, study skills, and exam preparation.
+Moore’s Academic Support Coordinator is Gordon Cain.

-- Supporting students and helping them to develop their skills and confidence to succeed with the demanding workload of the Moore College undergraduate programs.
-The focus is largely on first year, in the hope that after a year of support, students will be better equipped to tackle the later years.
-However, all students are welcome to access support as they need it.
+- Support all students to develop their skills and confidence to succeed with the workload of the College undergraduate programs.
+While much focus is on first year students to prepare them for the following years, all students are encouraged and welcome to access support as they need it.